 Heart disease risk rises for everyone as they age, but for women symptoms can become more evident after the onset of menopause”.6

-“Blood pressure generally increases after menopause.
-Some health care providers think this increase suggests that shifting hormones related to menopause play a role.
-Other providers think an increase in body mass index (BMI) in menopausal women may be the more likely culprit.
+“Blood pressure generally goes up after menopause.
+Some health care providers think changing hormones related to menopause may cause blood pressure to rise.
+Others think an increase in body mass index (BMI) during menopause may be to blame.

-Changes in hormones during menopause can lead to weight gain and make blood pressure more sensitive to salt in the diet — which, in turn, can lead to higher blood pressure.
-Some types of hormone therapy (HT) for menopause also may lead to higher blood pressure”.7
+Changes in hormones during menopause can lead to weight gain.
+The changes also can make blood pressure more sensitive to salt in the diet.
+When this happens, blood pressure can go up.
+Some types of hormone therapy for menopause also may lead to higher blood pressure”.7

 Control and Prevent